xraypy/xraylarch/doc/tutorial/builtins.rst

     enumerate is useful for obtaining an indexed list:
     (0, seq[0]), (1, seq[1]), (2, seq[2]), ...

-.. function:: file(name[, mode[, buffering]]) -> file object

-    Open a file.

-    The mode can be 'r', 'w' or 'a' for reading (default), writing or appending.
-The file will be created if it doesn't exist when opened for writing or appending; it will be truncated when opened for writing.
-Add a 'b' to the mode for binary files.
-    Add a '+' to the mode to allow simultaneous reading and writing.
-    If the buffering argument is given, 0 means unbuffered, 1 means line buffered, and larger numbers specify the buffer size.
-The preferred way to open a file is with the builtin open() function.
-    Add a 'U' to mode to open the file for input with universal newline support.
-Any line ending in the input file will be seen as a '\n' in Python.
-Also, a file so opened gains the attribute 'newlines';
-    the value for this attribute is one of None (no newline read yet), '\r', '\n', '\r\n' or a tuple containing all the newline types seen.

-    'U' cannot be combined with 'w' or '+' mode.

 .. function:: filter(function or None, sequence)

     Return those items of sequence for which function(item) is true.
 If